D4T4HUN73R/ExitNodesCollector/README.md

 ### Acknowledgments 🙏

 Thank you for your interest in **ExitNodesCollector**!
-We hope these tools provide the functionality you need to manage Tor exit nodes effectively.
+We hope these tools provide the functionality you need to manage exit nodes effectively.
 Your contributions are welcome and encouraged! 💡